Isha139/PythonKickoff/README.md

 # Q28.
 Print the elements of the following list using a loop: [1, 4, 9, 16, 25, 36, 49, 64, 81,100]
 # Q30.
 Search for a number x in this tuple using loop: (1, 4, 9, 16, 25, 36, 49, 64, 81,100)
 # Q31.
 For Loop
+# Day 8
+# Q32.
+Print the elements of the following list using a loop.
+# Q33.
+Search for a number x in this tuple using loop.
+# Q34. range()
+# Q35.
+Print numbers from 1 to 100.
+Print numbers from 100 to 1.
+Print multiplication table of a number n.